List of Crusades: Crusades in the Iberian Peninsula

-Granada War.
+Between 1113–1115, the Mallorca Crusade led by the Republic of Pisa took place which is also known as the Balearic Islands Expedition.
 The Granada War (1482–1491) was a series of military campaigns between 1482 and 1491, during the reign of Isabella I of Castile and Ferdinand II of Aragon, against the Emirate of Granada.
-It ended with the defeat of Granada and its annexation by Castile, ending all Islamic rule on the Iberian peninsula.
+It ended with the defeat of Granada and its annexation by Castile, ending Islamic rule on the Iberian peninsula.

 Italian Crusades

 Crusades against Italian republics and cities, and Sicily.
 These are documented in the work by British historian Norman Housley, The Italian Crusades: The Papal-Angevin Alliance and the Crusades Against Christian Lay Powers, 1254-1343 (1982).